Biometric Backdoors: A Poisoning Attack Against Unsupervised Template Updating: Poisoning Countermeasures

 \subsection{Detection Evaluation}

 \myparagraph{Setup} We use the Google Vision API\footnote{https://cloud.google.com/vision/} to extract attributes for four intra-user variation factors: pose, facial hair and (sun)glasses.
 Since the API does not return a value for age, we use the age-estimator in~\cite{yang2018ssr}.
 For pose we only consider the \textit{pan} angle as a factor, that is the horizontal angle of the face (a pan of 90\degree{} corresponds to a face looking sideways).
 For age we group samples into subgroups of samples with the same age, using ranges of three years for each subgroup.
-This way, for each of the 1,000 attacker-victim pairs considered in the previous section, we consider sequences of updates using the samples in the victim's testset as follows: \begin{itemize}[leftmargin=0.6cm] \item \textbf{age}: update sequences come from the same 3-year age span; \item \textbf{pose}: we create two update sequences by choosing samples with pan angle $\geq 30$\degree{} or samples with pan angle $\le 30$\degree{}; \item \textbf{facial hair}: we create an update sequence where the user's samples have facial hair; \item \textbf{glasses}: we create an update sequence where the user is wearing glasses or sunglasses; \item \textbf{poisoning}: we consider the sequence of poisoning samples obtained from carrying out the attack of Section~\ref{sec:evaluation}. \end{itemize} We choose a random order for the samples in these sequences, excluding the poisoning one, and we evaluate the angular similarity of pairs of consecutive samples with Equation~\ref{eq:cm}.
-In total, we consider 1,132,994 legitimate updates, distributed across the attacker-victim pairs.
-By comparing the legitimate sequences with the poisoning ones we investigate the effect of choosing a threshold for the detection of too similar subsequent updates.
-Later, we show how IAR changes during the poisoning attack when the detection is in place.
-We present the results of our analysis to the \texttt{centroid} classifier with flat weights; other classifiers performed similarly.
+This way, for each of the 1,000 attacker-victim pairs considered in the previous section, we consider sequences of updates using the samples in the victim's testset as follows: \begin{itemize}[leftmargin=0.6cm] \item \textbf{age}: update sequences are in 3-years age span; \item \textbf{pose}: we create two update sequences by choosing samples with pan angle $\geq 30$\degree{} or samples with pan angle $\le 30$\degree{}; \item \textbf{facial hair}: we create an update sequence where the user's samples have facial hair; \item \textbf{glasses}: we create an update sequence where the user is wearing glasses or sunglasses; \item \textbf{poisoning}: we consider sequences of poisoning samples obtained from carrying out the attack of Sec.~\ref{sec:evaluation}. \end{itemize} We choose a random order for the samples in these sequences, excluding the poisoning one, and we evaluate the angular similarity of consecutive samples with Equation~\ref{eq:cm}.
+We consider 1,132,994 legitimate updates, distributed across the attacker-victim pairs.
+By comparing legitimate and poisoning sequences we choose a threshold for the detection of too similar subsequent updates.
+We then show how IAR changes during the poisoning attack with detection in place.
+We present the results of our analysis on the \texttt{centroid} classifier with flat weights; other classifiers performed similarly.

 \myparagraph{Results} We report in Table~\ref{tab:countermeasure} the results for the poisoning detection for each of the considered factors.
 Each row reports the results for a specific factor, that is, all pairs in the update sequences of that factor are evaluated against the pairs in the poisoning sequences; the last \textit{all} row reports the result of using all the measurements together.
 We see that the detection performance in terms of EER lies around 6-7\% for most factors and models (VGG16 model performs better), with the exception of glasses, which create an increase in the EER up to 14\%.
 We find that glasses, in particular sunglasses, create a very predictable and consistent effect on the location of samples in feature space, leading to greater angular similarity of consecutive updates.
 This can be explained with sunglasses being less frequent in the training data compared to the other factors such as pose and age, that the network learns how to ignore during optimization.